 So how do you deal with heat when designing your LED solution?

-Usually there is some type of heat sink (a device or substance for absorbing excessive or unwanted heat) that is made out of aluminum.
+Usually, there is some type of heat sink (a device or substance for absorbing excessive or unwanted heat) that is made out of aluminum.
 The concept is that the heat sink will transfer some of the heat away from the LED diodes and into the air.
-As you may imagine there are different types of heat sinks.

 Anodizing is an electrolytic passivation process used to increase the thickness of the natural oxide layer on the surface of metal parts.
 Powder coating is the process of covering an object with a polyester or epoxy powder, which is then heated to fuse into a protective layer.
 Anodizing the heat sink yields 100X greater thermal conductivity than powder coating!
 That’s right, 100 times.
 So why do most manufacturers powder coat their heat sinks?
 You guessed it, money.
 It cost much more money to anodize vs. powder coat.